 forged bail (handle) made from quarter inch round steel stock.

-We offer five sizes that will nest nicely for ease of packing.
+We offer three sizes that will nest nicely for ease of packing.

 The sizes are:

 10 by 10 ¾ ins., weighs 2 ¾ lbs. and holds 14